esohkevin/esohkevin.github.io/docs/about.md

 About me
 ========

-My name os Kevin Esoh.
+My name is Kevin Esoh.
 I am from Cameroon.

 I did my undergrad studies in Cameroon at the University of Buea (UB) from 2012-2015.
 I majored in Biochemistry which I was passionate about,